sdarlington/sdarlington.github.io/content/posts/2009-10-08-granada-spain.md

 I thought that I was doing well.
 Before I made the trip to Spain I had already been on the Internet and booked tickets for the Alhambra, Granada’s most famous site.

 Two things, however, had escaped my attention.
-Firstly, Granada is about two hours by taxi from Canillas de Albaida, which meant getting up at an unsociable hour ((Why is it that I often end up setting my alarm earlier when on holiday that on a normal working week?)).
+Firstly, Granada is about two hours by taxi from Canillas de Albaida, which meant getting up at an unsociable hour[^1].

 Secondly, I hadn’t thought to print a map and the guide book that I’d brought didn’t have a map.
 This was unfortunate as I missed the path down from the Alhambra down to the town centre and ended up in what seemed like the middle of nowhere.